ranjithvbr/react-select-date2/README.md

 The multiple Date selection is a fully controlled component that allows users to select multiple dates.
 The functionality is same as single-date to select the dates.

 #### DateRange
 The dateRange is a fully controlled component that allows users to select a date range.
-The user can select the date range from either the `date-input` field or the calender table.
+The user can select the date range from either the `date-input` field or the calendar table.
 Selected dates can be controlled using `onSelect` props.
 The DateRange also manages internal state for partial dates that are manually entered(Although onSelect will not trigger until a date has been filled completely.
 In that case, `date-input` field will throw an error message if the date is not valid).

 #### Slots
 Slots booking is a fully controlled component that allows users to view the avilable and total slots.
 In slots booking, the user can change the type of selection through `selectDateType` props.
 The user can display only avilable slots by sending singleSlotDates value, In order to view avilable slots and total slots the user needs to send duelSlotDates value(It should be noted that user cannot send both the `singleSlotDates` and `duelSlotDates` at the same time).